Asus Vivo: Reviews & Awards

-ASUS Vivobook laptops have consistently been recognized for their outstanding design, innovation, and user experience.
-Notably, the ASUS Vivobook S14, S15, and S16 models received the prestigious iF Design Award in 2025, highlighting their sleek aesthetics and functional excellence.
-In the same year, ASUS secured a remarkable 41 Red Dot Design Awards, with several ASUS Vivobook models—such as the ASUS Vivobook 14/16 Flip, ASUS Vivobook Classic Series, and V16—earning accolades for their cutting-edge design and craftsmanship.
+ASUS Vivobook laptops have consistently been recognized for their design, innovation, and user experience.
+Notably, the ASUS Vivobook S14, S15, and S16 models received the prestigious iF Design Award in 2025, highlighting their aesthetics and functionality.
+In the same year, ASUS secured 41 Red Dot Design Awards, with several ASUS Vivobook models—such as the ASUS Vivobook 14/16 Flip, ASUS Vivobook Classic Series, and V16—earning accolades for their design.

 These awards underscore ASUS's commitment to delivering laptops that combine style, performance, and user-centric features, solidifying the ASUS Vivobook series as a leader in the mid-range and premium laptop market.